mmikhasenko/LM-Notes-HadronPhysics/2024-Lecture-04.md

 There are two main production mechanisms in collider processes:

-1.**Prompt production**: The particle of interest originates directly from the primary vertex.
+1. **Prompt production**: The particle of interest originates directly from the primary vertex.
 2. **Cascade production**: The particle decays weakly, producing a secondary vertex.

 For example, the observation of the $\Omega_c$ baryon and the $\Xi_c^{(*)} $ states in prompt production has significantly impacted hadron spectroscopy.
 The cascade ($\Xi$) particle, the ground state of the cascade multiplet, decays weakly since the charm or bottom quark is stable under strong interactions.